Ars-Digitale/java-21-study-guide/docs/module-01/data-types.md

 short second = 9 + first;				// ❌ error: both operand are automatically promoted to int because the second operand in a variable

 short second = (short) ( 9 + first ); 	// NOW OK

+short b = 10;
+short a = 5 + (short) b; 				// ❌ error: both operand are automatically promoted to int because the second operand in a variable

 ```
 > [!WARNING]
 > Casting is a unary operation: without the parentheses enclosing (9 + first) it would only be applied to 9

 ---